TimothyRHuertas/normalizer/README.md

 expect(dom.outerHTML).toEqual(expectedHTML);
 ```

 The HTML is equal, but the test still fails since the HTML strings differ.
 The style and the class properties are in different order.
-Changing expectedHTML to match dom.outerHTML fixes the test, but this solution seems brittle.
+Changing `expectedHTML` to match `dom.outerHTML` fixes the test, but this solution seems brittle.
 Furthermore it may be unnecessary to test certain properties and style attributes.

 ### Normalizer prepares HTML for string equality testing by:

-* Alphabetizing properties.
+* alphabetizing properties.
-* Alphabetizing styles.
+* alphabetizing styles.
-* Filtering out specified properties, class names and style attributes.
+* filtering out specified properties, class names and style attributes.

-Here is the same test written with Normalizer.
+Here is the same test written with Normalizer:

 ```javascript
 var Normalizer = require("html-normalizer");